jameshfisher/jameshfisher.com/_posts/2018-11-25-google-ngram-api.md

 title: What is the  API for Google Ngram Viewer?
 tags:
   - programming
+summary: >-
+  The Google Ngram Viewer API is undocumented, but can be accessed by replacing the `graph` in the URL with `json`.
+This returns a JSON response with the frequency of the searched phrase over time.
 ---

 The [Google Ngram Viewer](https://books.google.com/ngrams) shows the frequency of phrases over time.